strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 One broker often ends up experiencing more load than others, and the most loaded broker can become a bottleneck within the cluster.
 Strimzi supports the use of Cruise Control and we recommend using it to balance the load across the brokers.
 That's because when there are more than a handful of partitions in your cluster it becomes very hard to find the best, or even a "good enough", assignment.
 But sometimes you might need to make small changes to the replica assignment.

-This blog post will guide you through when you might need to do reassignments using Kafka's partition reassignment rool, and how to do so.
+This blog post will guide you through when you might need to do reassignments using Kafka's partition reassignment tool, and how to do so.

 <!--more-->